 Guidance for Assurance of Multicore Systems

 DO-178C, DO-297, and ARINC 653 were all written in the context of single core processors, so the introduction and use of MCP adds further complexity.
-The FAA CAST-32A position paper addresses MCP assurance and a recently proposed advisory circular formalizes that advice, harmonizing with the European Union Safety Agency (EASA).
-The new advice will be AC 20-193 in the US under the FAA and the same document will be listed as AMC 20-193 in Europe under EASA.
+The FAA's CAST-32A position paper was the first major publication to address DO-178C/ED-12C assurance for MCPs.
+This has since been superseded for projects certified with the European Union Safety Agency (EASA) in AMC 20-193 and is due to be superseded for projects certified with the FAA in AC 20-193.

 CAST-32A extends the partitioning concept for multicore processors “Robust Time Partitioning (on an MCP) is achieved when, as a result of mitigating the time interference between partitions hosted on different cores, no software partition consumes more than its allocation of execution time on the core(s) on which it executes, irrespective of whether partitions are executing on none of the other active cores or all of the other active cores.”

 Although each US military service has its own airworthiness authority, evidence of airworthiness according to FAA guidelines is often accepted as part of the certification effort.
 Specifically, CAST-32A is one of the FAA guidance documents that some military programs are currently using when considering the adoption of MCP systems.
 In addition, starting in 2019, augmentation has been underway on Section 15 “Computer Systems and Software” of MIL-HDBK-516C Airworthiness Certification Criteria.
 Of the 42 criteria listed in section 15, 20 have been identified as needing augmentation to account for the use of MCPs.
 An update to MIL-HDBK-516C is expected in the coming year.